-Significant investment has been made for the implementation of the Groups' Strategy to widen the scope for increased engagements in key target regions and acquiring new commercial territories for key vendors.
+Significant investment has been made in the implementation of the Groups' Strategy to widen the scope for increased engagements in key target regions and acquiring new commercial territories for key vendors.

-The company is well positioned for strategic growth in 2024 extending its performance both organically and through the new acquisitions.
+The Group is well positioned for strategic growth in 2025 extending its performance organically with the three entities mentioned above leading the way.